cecilitse/product-owner-upskilling-challenges/01-git-basics/README.md

 A few ideas though:

-- Present yourself: name, picture, pasions, etc.
+- Present yourself: name, picture, hobbies, etc.
-- List the places you'd like to go
+- List the places you'd like to go to
-- List your preferred sports / movies / books / other
+- List your favorite sports / movies / books / other

 (Optional) Feel free to style the content you display by using the `style.css` file.

-### Comitting your work
+### Committing your work

-Once you're done, with the HTML part, it's time to **backp** your work.
+Once you're done, with the HTML part, it's time to **backup** your work.
 We'll do a **commit**.

 Recap of the commands: